erik78se/openssl-selfsigned-certgen/README.md

 # openssl-selfsigned-certgen
 Create openssl self signed certs

+## Edit cert_ext.cnf.template
+Customize your cert by editing the template config file for openssl. [cert_ext.cnf.template](cert_ext.cnf.template)

 ## Run
     ./create-ssl-cert.sh -cn test.example.com

 ## Overview
-The repo has a script that generates a single openssl certificate and corresponding .key and a fullchain.pem certificate chain.
+The script generates a openssl certificate and a fullchain.pem certificate.
 (The fullchain.pem is basically the concatenation of the cert + key)

 The certificates are placed in a certs folder like this: